-Candidate algorithms for digital signature will be evaluated based on how well they appear to provide this property, when used as specified by the submitter.
-For the purpose of estimating security levels, it may be assumed that the attacker has access to signatures for no more than $2^{64}$ chosen messages, however attacks involving more messages may also be considered.
+Submitted algorithms for digital signature will be evaluated based on how well they appear to provide this property, when used as specified by the submitter.
+For the purpose of estimating security levels, it may be assumed that the attacker has access to signatures for no more than 264 chosen messages, which are taken to be classical bit strings rather than arbitrary quantum states, however attacks involving more messages may also be considered.